nextmn/RLS-wireshark-dissector/README.md

 ## License
 This plugin is licensed under the Creative Commons Zero v1.0 Universal licence (CC0-1.0).

-## Troubleshouting
+## Troubleshooting
-If you have any issue running this plugin, please consult the [Troubleshouting page](https://github.com/louisroyer/RLS-wireshark-dissector/wiki/Troubleshooting) on the wiki.
+If you have any issue running this plugin, please consult the [Troubleshooting page](https://github.com/louisroyer/RLS-wireshark-dissector/wiki/Troubleshooting) on the wiki.